packit/packit.dev/content/docs/configuration.md

 There is also one special setting, if you set `release_suffix` to empty string (`release_suffix: ""`), it will act as a `--no-bump` (that you can use via CLI).

+It is also possible to define `release_suffix` at the top-level of your packit config.
+In that situation all jobs and SRPM, Copr, Koji and RPM build from CLI will inherit the `release_suffix` that you have set.
+We **advise** caution when doing such thing, because inheriting the release suffix value by Copr or Koji build may easily cause confusion, break the ordering of the NVRs of the RPMs and also may cause usage of RPMs **that are not meant** for production use.
+In such scenarios, please try to make sure RPMs built by Packit are easily distinguishable from the RPMs meant for production use.

 #### files_to_sync

 (*list of strings or dicts*) A list of relative paths to files in the upstream